gnogni/ocm-pld-dev/README.md

 - SX-E

 > **Note:** SM-X Mini and SX-Lite are limited to the legacy source package.
+## Contributors

+This firmware is the result of collaborative work by multiple authors.
+The main contributor and maintainer is Luca Chiodi (nickname: KdL, GitHub: gnogni).
+Other contributors and the global historical context are documented in ['history.txt'](history.txt).
 ## Description

 This firmware supports upgrading to MSX2+ with a wide range of additional features managed via a dedicated I/O interface.